MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-notifications.md

 ## Case assignment notification

-If record routing is configured using unified routing and notifications are enabled, then when a case is assigned to you, you'll receive a notification with the accept option.
+If record routing is configured using unified routing and notifications are enabled, then when a case is assigned to you, you'll receive a notification with the open item option.
 You can't reject the assignment and irrespective of the notification timeout, the case will be assigned to you.

   > ![Case assignment notification](media/case-assignment-notification.png "Case assignment notification")